fquinn454/find-your-hat/README.md

 - Use of terminal-kit to pretify terminal output __Functions__
 *Generates a random point in the nested array /
-Used to select random starting point, end point and holes *
+Used to select random starting point, end point and holes*
-- randomNumber(mazeHeight, mazeWidth)
+- randomNumber(mazeHeight, mazeWidth) /
 *Returns if a given position is already in an array / used to check if a randomly selected point in the nested array is already a hole*
 - function positionInArray(position, array)